Redocly/redocly-cli/docs/installation.md

 yarn global add @redocly/cli
 ```

-Running `redocly --version` will confirm that the installation was successful, and the currently-installed version of the tool.
+Running `redocly --version` confirms that the installation was successful, and the currently-installed version of the tool.

 ## Use `npx` at runtime

 [npx](https://docs.npmjs.com/cli/v9/commands/npx/) is npm's package runner.
-It will install and run a command without installing it globally.
+It installs and runs a command without installing it globally.
 You might use this where you can't install a new command, or in a CI context where the command is only used a handful of times.

 ```shell Command
 npx @redocly/cli <command> [options]